nolanlawson/css-talk-2022/markdown.md

 ???

+Now, CSS containment is a form of encapsulation.
+You might recall I also referred to shadow DOM as a form of encapsulation.
+What's the difference?

-So, just to make a point of clarification here: there are two ways you can use encapsulation to improve style/layout performance.
-There's shadow DOM, which we already mentioned, which encapsulates your _styles_ and improves style calculation.
-And then this is CSS containment, which encapsulates your _layout_ and improves layout performance.
+Well, shadow DOM encapsulates your _styles_ and improves style calculation.
+Whereas CSS containment encapsulates your _layout_ and improves layout performance.

-So if you have high style costs, don't go thinking that CSS containment will help you!
-And if you have high layout costs, shadow DOM won't help there either.
+So if you have high style costs, CSS containment can't help you.
+And if you have high layout costs, shadow DOM can't help.

-Another thing to be aware of is that CSS containment can only make _subsequent_ layouts faster.
+Also note that CSS containment can only make _subsequent_ layouts faster.
+It provides a hint that if one part of the DOM changed, then another part doesn't need to be invalidated.

 Some browsers like Firefox have experimented with doing layouts in parallel, but since no browser actually implements parallel layout, CSS containment cannot speed up the first layout pass.
-Whereas for style calculation, shadow DOM can actually improve style performance for the first style calculation.
+Whereas for style calculation, shadow DOM can actually improve style performance for the first style calculation because it's just about reducing the `n` and `m` in that `O(n*m)` algorithm I mentioned.

 ---